Hot-water Heating PlantPlant

 Figure 1.
 Hot-Water heating plant.

 Figure 1.
-Hot water heating plant.
+Hot water heating plant (click on image to enlarge).

 Hot-water Heating Plant Systems and Components